-My need for some extra help: In the lead up to the Tokyo 2020 Olympics I will require some support from my local community.
+In the lead up to the Tokyo 2020 Olympics I will require some support from my local community.
 I will have to reduce my work hours to enable me to fulfil my training requirements in Sydney and on the Gold Coast.
-I am fundraising to help cover the costs of everyday expenses such as rent, food, petrol, travel expenses and training costs.
+I am fundraising to help cover the costs of everyday living expenses such as mortgage, food, petrol, travel expenses and training costs.
 I also require a new kayak which costs $7,200.

 My aim is the be the best paddler I can be in the hope to represent Australia with pride and passion.
 I want to show all Australians how beneficial being active can be, especially when you set yourself high goals and work hard to achieve them.
 Kayaking is an amazing sport as anyone can jump in a boat an enjoy our wonderful environment here in Australia.
 Elite sprint kayaking requires a few more skills.
 A racing kayak is very unstable, so it requires a lot of balance and technique to paddle efficiently.
 Add a lot of strength, speed and power and you'll be ready to charge down the race course!